-The GPS Receiver included with your 300 SeriesTM Fishing System, allows you to combine easy-to-use FishingGPSTM chartplotter and navigation capabilities with advanced fishfinding.
-The following GPS functionality is currently supported by the 300 SeriesTM Fishing System:
+The GPS Receiver included with your Fishfinder allows you to combine easy-to-use FishingGPS® chartplotter and navigation capabilities with advanced fishfinding.

+The following GPS functionality is currently supported by your Fishfinder when it is connected to the included GPS receiver:

-- · View current position
+- View current position

-- · View current track (breadcrumb trail)
+- View current track (breadcrumb trail)

-- · View precision speed and heading from your GPS receiver
+- View precision speed and heading from your GPS receiver

-- Save tracks, waypoints and routes
+- · Save tracks, waypoints and routes

 - Travel a route and navigate from one waypoint to the next.